Grumlebob/The-Pentuple-MiniTwit/MiniTwitSolution/Documentation/GeneralUncategorizedLog.md

 Added github security scanning to pipeline called CodeQL Advanced.
 Ensures we don't try to leak sensitive information, such as keys.

+# 18.02.2025

+## Authentication

+We are currently not supporting proper authentication so we can focus on deploying.
+We handle current user with a singleton service that relies on localStorage.